AhmedReda-7/Youtube-Downloader/README.md

 # Youtube-Downloader
-A Youtube Downloader In Python
+A Youtube Downloader In Python(console-based)

 Downloads videos/playlists in 720p res